Table Of Contents

 26-May-2025

 Want to earn more and stay in demand?
-These 18 high-income skills will help you grow your career, boost your value and succeed in 2025.
+These 18 High Income Skills will help you grow your career, boost your value and succeed in the years to come.

 What It Is

-Artificial Intelligence (AI) is the simulation of human intelligence in machines programmed to think and learn.
-Machine Learning (ML), a subset of AI, involves algorithms that learn from data to make predictions or decisions.
+Artificial Intelligence (AI) simulates human intelligence in machines programmed to think and learn.
+Machine Learning (ML), a subset of AI, involves algorithms that learn from data to make predictions and decisions.
 These technologies allow systems to adapt to new inputs and perform tasks ranging from voice recognition to recommendation systems.

 Why It Matters